 - Install their own plugins,

-- Modify content, widgets etc.
+- Modify content, widgets etc,

-ALERT ID IS EQUAL 4001
+EVENT ID IS EQUAL 4001

-A hacker can also create a new WordPress user directly in the database, maybe by exploiting a SQL injection vulnerability, or by gaining access to the database via other means, such as phpMyAdmin.
-In such case you can still get notified of such activity by enabling the notification Alert me the first time a user logs in in the WP Security Audit Log Email Notifications.
+Depending on the vulnerability attackers manage to exploit, or the access they gain, they can also create a new WordPress user directly in the database.
+However, the WP Security Audit Log plugin can still alert you of such activity by enabling the Alert me the first time a user logs in notification.
 Below is a screenshot of an email notification, alerting the WordPress administrator that a user logged in to the WordPress website for the first time.

 ALERT ID IS EQUAL 1000 AND IP ADDRESS IS NOT EQUAL 184.108.40.206

 You can also create a notification to be alerted when someone logs in outside office hours.
 For example the below trigger will send an email or SMS message when someone logs in to WordPress outside the office hours (9AM – 5:30PM):

 Alert ID Is Equal 1000 AND (TIME is before 9am OR TIME is after 5:30pm)

 Notice the brackets.
 They are used to group criteria.
 Use the grouping drop down menu next to every criterion to configure them: